Vegan Lentil Curry (Lentil Vegetable Curry)

 He taught some classes how to make savory oatmeal for dinner.
 On my rotation, this assignment was vegan lentil curry.

-The multi-step cooking technique really shows you how easy it is to build flavor, with any type of ingredients.
+The multi-step cooking technique for this vegan curry recipe really shows you how easy it is to build flavor, with any type of ingredients.

-Start by cooking some onion and carrots, and then you’ll be adding some spices, fresh ginger and tomato paste.
+Start this lentil vegetable curry by cooking some onion and carrots, and then you’ll be adding some spices, fresh ginger and tomato paste.
 You’ll cook those things a few minutes to really toast the spices and brown the tomato paste a little bit.

 Then finally, you add your lentils and liquid and cook until the lentils are tender.
 Stir in some coconut milk (also the star ingredient in my coconut risotto) at the end for vegan creaminess!